dxx-rebirth/dxx-rebirth/Documentation/c++std.markdown

 # Required C++11 features
-DXX-Rebirth code uses C++11 features present in >=clang-3.4 and >=gcc-4.9.
+DXX-Rebirth code uses C++14 features present in >=clang-9.0 and >=gcc-7.5.
 Some of these features are probed in the SConf tests so that an error can be reported if the feature is missing.
-However, since these are considered the minimum supported compiler versions, and existing SConf tests reject gcc-4.8, some C++11 features that are new in gcc-4.9 may be used without a corresponding test in SConf.
+However, since these are considered the minimum supported compiler versions, and existing SConf tests reject older compilers, some C++14 features that are new in gcc-7.5 may be used without a corresponding test in SConf.

 These C++11 features are required to build DXX-Rebirth: